sunoftherock/OOP-Workshops/WS06/readme.md

 ```C++
 void setNoOfLines();
 ```
-Counts the number of line in the file:
+Counts the number of lines in the file:

 Creates a local **ifstream** object to open the file with the name held in **m_filename**.
 Then it will read the file, character by character, and accumulates the number of newlines in the **m_noOfLines** attribute.

-In the end, it will add one to **m_noOfLines** just in case the last line does not have a new line at the end.
+In the end, it will increase **m_noOfLines** by one, just in case, the last line does not have a new line at the end.

 If the number of lines is zero, it will delete the m_filename and set it to nullptr.
 (Setting the TextFile to a safe empty state)